Stade du Moulin

 The Stade du Moulin is a rugby league stadium in Lézignan-Corbières, France.
-It is the home of Elite One Championship club FC Lézignan XIII.
+It is the home of Super XIII club FC Lézignan XIII.

 History

 Originally the land was a vineyard until bought by the club's chairman Gustave Gayraud in 1919.
 The name translates as Stadium of the Mill, because there were two mills on the land, the windmill is now just ruins while a watermill is still in use and situated behind the main stand.
 The first match was between FC Lezignan and Stade Toulousain in October 1919.

-The stadium is named after the French resistance fighter of the same name, Jean Moulin.